sancholp/logistics_hub_order_stats/README.md

 In `data_exploration.ipynb` I explore the dataset, analyzing some statistics and drawing conclusions.

 In `script/` there's a Python script that detects any abnormal store closures, as well as a simple model to estimate the number of missed orders during these closures.
 The script is executed by running `main.py`.
 Chapter 3 of `data_exploration.ipynb` gives a brief explanation of the thought process behind this script.

+To execute the file in a Docker container, execute `docker_run.sh`.